unitedstates/inspectors-general/README.md

 Data is backed up to the [Internet Archive](https://archive.org).
 (Proper collection landing page, and bulk data link, forthcoming.)

-To generate bulk data, the following command is run from the directory that contains the project's output `data/` directory, where `YYYY-MM-DD` is replaced with the date of the archive.
+To generate bulk data, the following command is run from the project's output `data/` directory.

 ```
-zip -r us-inspectors-general.bulk.zip data -x "*.done"
+zip -r ../us-inspectors-general.bulk.zip * -x "*.done"
 ```

-This command zips up the `data/` directory, while excluding any `.done` files that track the status of individual file backups.
+This command zips up the contents of the  `data/` directory, while excluding any `.done` files that track the status of individual file backups.
+The zip file is placed up one directory, so that it doesn't interfere with the automatic directory examination of `data/` that many scripts employ.

 ### Resources